-OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable and the conference, Building on 40 Years of Excellence in Independent Oversight, which was organized by the Council of the Inspectors General on Integrity and Efficiency to commemorate the 40th anniversary of the Inspector General Act of 1978.
+OIG staff participated in several activities within the Federal accountability community to include a Single Audit Roundtable.
 We also engaged in various outreach activities to promote awareness of the mission and responsibilities of the NEH-OIG and to promote compliance with administrative requirements applicable to NEH grant awards.